ajahne/blog/_drafts/2017-10-24-javascript-functions-part-2.md

 ---

 ### Introduction
-Functions are first class objects, which gives them full access to properties and member functions.
-Three key members of the Function object are _call_, _apply_, and _bind_.
+Functions are [first class objects](https://stackoverflow.com/questions/705173/what-is-meant-by-first-class-object), which gives them full access to properties and methods.
+Three key methods of the Function object are _call_, _apply_, and _bind_.
 These methods allow us to reuse functions, simplify the passing of arguments, and even lock in the value of _this_.

-The following post will cover _call_ and _apply_.
-Let's dive in.
+In the following post, we will cover _call_ and _apply_, while a follow up will talk about _bind_.
+Often these three methods are combined in the same discussion, mainly due to each being a key method of the Function object, not neccessarily because they are linked.
+Two of these, _call_ and _apply_ are similar, so let's dive in and get to some definitions, followed by code.

 ### Definitions:
 - **call** – method of the Function object that invokes a function with a specified _this_ value and individual arguments